Skip to content

 My role

 As a product designer, I was responsible for designing the UI, UX, rendering layouts, and creating prototypes.
-I primarily collaborated with my cohort Gargi Surve for this project.
-I created frameworks and prototypes to share the vision, and based my concepts on design principles to evolve the content strategy.
-This helped to conceptualize ideas, gain alignment, and drive decision making.
+I primarily collaborated with my cohort for this project.
+My principal task was researching, creating frameworks, and develop content strategy with prototypes to solve the limited search and navigation problem of the current system.
+We aimed at gaining alignment between project goals and user needs.

-Creating an easy discoverability feature was one of most rewarding experience for me.
-Having worked with painters, video artists and directors for most of my life, creating an engaging experience for Patreon as a platform which connects fans to the creators and generate revenue directly was a wholesome experience.
+Creating a discoverability feature which was intuitive as well as comprehensive was one of most rewarding experiences for me.
+Having worked with painters, video artists, and media directors for most of my life, proved to be an advantage to me.
+My experience in the field fuelled a deeper understanding of creator needs, allowing me to contribute to an engaging experience where Patreon connects fans and creators while enabling creators to generate revenue directly.

 Timeline

-Over the six week timeline, we had four creative reviews where mentors Margherita Gonzola and Illinca gave feedback and critiques, and mentor Bobby Shaw gave reviews on how multiple stakeholders drive higher-level business decisions.
+We followed an agile workflow and over the six week timeline, we had four creative reviews.
 I roughly had four weeks of total design time, as I had six days for the initial design development and then 2-3 days between reviews for edits.

 Project Brief